l460289052/Orbitool/readme.md

 + If formula was inputted, the result will be its mass (with electron).
 + if mass was inputted, the Calculator will calculate and show formula(s).

-Just a hint: the result text box is editable just for copying.
-Orbitool won't read anything from it.
+### Isotope num limit

+For the limit on the number of elements, the limit is "number of element atoms + number of isotope atoms + global limit".

+- Element number limit: The range of the total number of all atoms of the element.
+- Isotope number limit: A limit on the number range of atoms of a particular isotope, like C[12], C[13], H[1], H[3], etc.
+- Global limit: In the calculation, the sum of isotopes marked with "global limit" will not exceed this value.
+You can use it as a way to limit rare isotopes.
+However, if you have a large number of rare isotopes in your experiment, be sure not to check the "global limit" restriction for that element.

-### Calculation method
+### Element info & Calculation method

-each element (take electron as a special element) has 7 parameters can be changed (some elements' some parameters won't be changed):
+Each element (take electron as a special element) has 5 parameters can be changed (some elements' some parameters won't be changed):

-+ MIN: minimum of the element's number
-+ MAX: maximum of the element's number
 + 2*DBE: 2 times element's effect to DBE
 + H min, H max: ability to replace H
 + O min, O max: ability to replace O